List of characters in the Terminator franchise: Scott Mason

-Scott Mason, portrayed by Mark Famiglietti, was the fiance of Kate Brewster.
+Scott Mason, portrayed by Mark Famiglietti, was the fiancé of Kate Brewster.
 She was in a dedicated relationship with Scott and had been blowing off her father's attempts to visit her in favor of focusing on their eventual wedding.
 One night when Kate is notified of a disturbance at the clinic, she tells Scott to go back to sleep and that she'll be back before he wakes up.
 While she's out, the T-X breaks into their Apartment and kills Scott as he awakes.
 Assuming his identity, it tags along with two detectives who are in a search for Kate and kills them immediately upon hearing her location.
 The T-X locates Kate as Scott and disinigrates his form in front of her before attempting to kill her, much to her horror.
-After the Terminator informs her that her fiance is dead, Kate mourns Scott, taking the blame for his death, but John attempts to console her by saying it was not her fault.
+After the Terminator informs her that her fiancé is dead, Kate mourns Scott, taking the blame for his death, but John attempts to console her by saying it was not her fault.

-Scott's last name was originally intended to be Peterson, but after the 2002 murder of Laci Peterson and her unborn son Connor committed by Scott Peterson, the character's last name was changed to Mason and a line of dialouge was altered.
+Scott's last name was originally intended to be Peterson, but after the 2002 murder of Laci Peterson and her unborn son Connor committed by Scott Peterson, the character's last name was changed to Mason and a line of dialogue was altered.
 Despite the final film referring to the character as "Scott Mason", the end credits still list Famgiletti's role as "Scott Peterson".

 O

 O'Brien

-O'Brien, portrayed by J. K. Simmons (Old) and Wayne Bastrup (Young) in Terminator Genisys, is a police detective with the San Francisco Police Department who investigates time travelers, especially Terminators, correctly suspects that there is a conspiracy orchestrated by killer machines from the future and seeks to learn it.
+O'Brien, portrayed by J. K. Simmons (Old) and Wayne Bastrup (Young) in Terminator Genisys, is a police detective with the San Francisco Police Department and former Marine who investigates time travelers, especially Terminators, correctly suspects that there is a conspiracy orchestrated by killer machines from the future and seeks to learn it.
 It is implied by actions that, since his youth, O'Brien is intrigued with the impossibilities and mysteries.
 While on patrol as a rookie officer in 1984 at Los Angeles, he and his partner Gerber encounter and arrest Kyle Reese as he arrives from an erased future timeline.
 Gerber is killed by the T-1000, which O'Brien witnesses, leading him to become the only one who believes Reese and Sarah Connor about Terminators.
 Thirty-three years later, when Reese and Sarah travel to 2017, an older O'Brien recognizes them on the news and speaks up for them in the hospital.
 Though Reese recognizes him, O'Brien's superiors refuse to listen.
 After they are arrested once again while fleeing from John Connor, who has since been transformed into the T-3000, O'Brien is shot in the shoulder when John infiltrates the station, but frees Sarah and Reese, returns their weapons to them and helps them escape in a police helicopter so that they can stop the Skynet-precursor, Genisys, from going online and starting Judgment Day.